What you need to know

 - Problem-solving skills: Pulmonologists need to evaluate patients’ symptoms and administer the appropriate treatments.
 They need to do this quickly if a patient’s life is threatened.

-The average pay for pulmonologists in the United States is approximately $310,000 according to an annual Medscape survey.
+The average pay for pulmonologists in the United States is approximately $333,000 according to an annual Medscape survey in 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of all physicians and surgeons, including pulmonologists, is projected to grow 15 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of all physicians and surgeons, including pulmonologists, is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.

 Demand for pulmonologists will increase as the growth in the middle-aged and older population will lead to an increased incidence of respiratory conditions such as pneumonia, chronic obstructive pulmonary disease (COPD), and other disorders that can permanently damage the lungs or restrict lung function.